Have you ever spent a lot of time stressing out about money before?

 You can work somewhere locally that doesn’t require too many hours from you, or you can work flexible gigs on the side, or even work from home.

 Summer is coming up, so parents may need babysitting help.
 Also, pet owners will be taking vacations and may need a pet sitter or dog walker.
-You can also mow lawns and do light landscaping, sell things online, freelance online, start driving for Uber or Lyft, or tutor others.
+You can also mow lawns and do light landscaping, sell things online, freelance online, start driving with Uber, or tutor others.
 The list literally goes on and on.

 When it comes to finding the right side hustle, focus on your skills and the type of work you’d like to do.